-The Master module also incorporates ATI's exclusive Arc Prevention Circuit which extends the life of all electrical power contacts by eliminating arcing caused by inductive loads and high inrush current during coupling/uncoupling.
-Refer to Section 2.2-Arc Prevention Circuit for additional information regarding the Arc Prevention Circuit.
+The module also incorporates ATI's exclusive Arc Prevention Circuit which extends the life of electrical power contacts by eliminating arcing caused by inductive loads and high inrush current during coupling/ uncoupling.
+Refer to Section 2.2-Arc Prevention Circuit.

-The Master module provides status LED's to visually indicate its operation.
+The module provides status LED's to visually indicate its operation.
 A reset button provides the ability to return to default settings.
-Refer to Section 2.1.3-System Failure and Bus Failure LEDs and Section 2.1.3-System Failure and Bus Failure LEDs.
+Refer to Section 2.1.3-System Failure and Bus Failure LEDs and Section 2.1.4-Ethernet 1 and Ethernet 2 LEDs.

-An electrical interface is provided on the Master module for support of two integrated double solenoid valves (DC Voltage, sourcing type).
+An electrical interface is provided on the module for support of two integrated double solenoid valves (DC Voltage, sourcing type).
 The integrated valve is supplied from ATI as part of a dual double solenoid valve adapter.
-Refer to the Valve Adapter Manual for more information (9620-20-C-Jxx Valve Adapters with Dual Double Solenoid, Valve Pass-through, Proximity and Pressure Sensors).
+Refer to the Valve Adapter Manual for more information (9620-20-C-Jxx Valve Adapters with Dual Double Solenoid, Valve Pass Through, Proximity and Pressure Sensors).
 Electrical interface drawings and connector details are provided in drawings in Section 9-Drawings.